East London Eastern Cape, South Africa Travel Guide

 South Africa observes 12 public holidays.
 Businesses may close or operate on reduced hours at these times.

-Some smaller businesses or guesthouses may close for a period during the low season (winter) or for renovations.
+Some smaller businesses or guesthouses may close for a period in the slower season (winter) or for renovations.

-Always confirm opening hours for specific attractions, especially around public holidays, to avoid disappointment.
+Always confirm opening hours for particular sights, especially around public holidays, to avoid disappointment.

 Handshakes are common.
 Maintain eye contact during greetings.
 Address elders with respect, using titles like "Molo Tata" (hello father/sir) or "Molo Mama" (hello mother/ma'am).